vim-erlang/vim-erlang-runtime/README.md

 cursor is by default on the first column in the first line, and doing `daw` should therefore delete around the first word.

-The simplest way to run a vader test file is to open the test file in Vim and run `:Vader`.
+The simplest way to run a Vader test file is to open the test file in Vim and run `:Vader`.
 To run it from the command line, do `vim '+Vader!*' && echo Success || echo Failure`.
 If the environment variable `VADER_OUTPUT_FILE` is set, the results are written to this file.